 Elevation Gain: 1800 feet

-Find the trail and cross the footbridge over Cabin Creek/Squaw Valley Creek.
-Follow the path for a short distance to another footbridge, part of the Pacific Crest Trail.
+Find the trail and cross the footbridge over Cabin Creek.
+Follow the path for a short distance to another footbridge over Yet Atwam Creek, part of the Pacific Crest Trail.
 Watch the flow of the creek from the center of the bridge, and then go downstream and uphill for about 500 feet.

 Turn right and follow the PCT .9 mile uphill to the Octopus—a convergence of dirt roads.
 Stay to the left for a two-mile descent through a thick Douglas fir forest on a dirt road beside Beartrap Creek.
 About 400 feet after the road crosses Beartrap Creek on a bridge, look for Squaw Valley Creek/Cabin Creek trail on your left.
 (If you actually see Yet Atwam Creek/ former Squaw Valley Creek, you’ve gone a bit too far.)